 For each of the last several years, he was recognized by national and international organizations, including Practical Law Company/Global Counsel, Chambers Europe, The Best Lawyers in America for Biotechnology Law and as a "Life Science Star" for mergers and acquisitions and licensing and collaboration by LMG Life Sciences, a Euromoney publication.

-Farrington and his wife now live in South Bend where he teaches at the Law School and at the ESTEEM program.
+Farrington and his wife now live in South Bend.